Lot's Poor Choices

 In any case, God was able to produce any of these and the Bible records that the city was destroyed.
 In addition to this, Lot's wife perished as she disobeyed the angel's instructions and looked back.
 The term used suggests she looked back longingly to the world she was leaving behind.
 Perhaps she immediately turned to salt while glancing back.
 Perhaps she hesitated and lingered and was overtaken by the fire, smoke and ash, and eventually her remains became a pillar of salt like those that exists in the region today.

 Either way, her worldliness finally got the best of her because she just could not give up the sinfulness of Sodom and her slow departure from it finally destroyed her.
 (Being too slow to let go can destroy us as well today!!)

 Today was the day of salvation and she waited and lingered too long.

 Verses 30-38: This is the final narrative describing Lot's situation.
-After his escape from Sodom he sees that going to the mountains is the safest idea and so goes there with his two remaining unmarried daughters.
-His wife is dead as well as most of his family, his possessions are gone as well as his home and he is living in a cave.
+After his escape from Sodom he sees that going to the mountains is the safest idea and thus goes there with his two remaining unmarried daughters.
+His wife is dead as well as most of his family, his possessions are gone as well as his home and he is now living in a cave.